redcanaryco/oxidebpf/README.md

 related to the ebpf maps.
 These are the `metrics` that `oxidebpf` currently reports on:

-* `mmap.total_size`: A gauge on how much data memory is reserved in an mmap used for perf events.
-The map name and cpu are reported as labels.

-* `mmap.unread_size`: A histogram on how much memory was unread when starting the read from the performance mmap.
-This is emitted on every poll of the performance maps.
+* `mmap.buffer_slack_kb`: A histogram on how much memory (in KB) are unused.
+This is emitted right after polling the perf map file descriptors but before reading from them.
+This is only emitted by perfmaps that woke up during the epoll, if a perfmap never gets data then it will not be reported by this metric.
 The map name and cpu are reported as labels.

 Adding or removing metrics will not be considered a breaking change at this point but we may reconsider this decision in the future as we